-• Do not adjust the steering wheel while the vehicle is moving.
+- Do not adjust the steering wheel while the vehicle is moving.
+It may cause the driver to mishandle the vehicle and an accident may occur resulting in death or serious injuries. - After adjusting the steering wheel, try moving it up and down to make sure it is locked in position.

-After adjusting the steering wheel, try moving it up and down to make sure it is locked in position.
 Outside rear view mirrors-